minsun-ss/mads/README.md

 assignments.

 Workload: medium/heavy

+Songs: Mamamoo's Hip and Gogobebe.
+Long descent in kpop at this point.

 #### SIADS 522 - Information Visualization I
 I feel like more of 521, but done in Altair, and more focused on presentation/interaction/interface.
 A little bit of